Soviet atomic bomb project: Chagan

 Chagan was a shot in the Nuclear Explosions for the National Economy (also known as Project 7), the Soviet equivalent of the US Operation Plowshare to investigate peaceful uses of nuclear weapons.
 It was a subsurface detonation.
 It was fired on January 15, 1965.
 The site was a dry bed of the river Chagan at the edge of the Semipalatinsk Test Site, and was chosen such that the lip of the crater would dam the river during its high spring flow.
 The resultant crater had a diameter of 408 meters and was 100 meters deep.
 A major lake (10,000 m3) soon formed behind the 20–35 m high upraised lip, known as Chagan Lake or Balapan Lake.

 The photo is sometimes confused with RDS-1 in literature.

 Secret cities

 During the Cold War, the Soviet Union created at least nine closed cities, known as Atomgrads, in which nuclear weapons-related research and development took place.
-After the dissolution of the Soviet Union, all of the cities changed their names (most of the original code-names were simply the oblast and a number).
+The code names were generally given by the name of the nearest large city, suffixed with the last two digits of the postcode.
+After the dissolution of the Soviet Union, all of the cities changed their names.
 All are still legally "closed", though some have parts of them accessible to foreign visitors with special permits (Sarov, Snezhinsk, and Zheleznogorsk).